Friday, 26 February 2016

 Robin's trenchant support for the Syrian rebels, although in line with US, UK, NATO five year foreign policy, has brought about another failed state in the Meddle East and hordes of refugees fleeing the mess that our employment in armaments, arms exports, our taxes and our foreign policy has contributed to.

-I now think, the long standing support for the overthrow of UN recognised but unsavoury governments from our Western point of view, should no longer be given a voice unless there is an equally strong, eloquent and oratorical speech giving the other side of the case.
+I now think, the long-standing support for the overthrow of UN recognised but unsavoury governments from our Western point of view, should no longer be given a voice unless there is an equally strong, eloquent and oratorical speech giving the other side of the case.
 The latter was lacking when it came to Robin's oratory.
 My feeble effort in a brief question was easily flattened by Robin.
 When I tried to make a point to him, afterwards I got such an eloquent ear bashing that I switched off and missed his over emphatic answer, completely.
 I am intellectually slower than him and so I could not keep up with his speed of speech!
 I am now returning to read his blog to understand why getting rid of Assad is so important to him, even though the consequences are so horrifying.

 I much look forward to hearing Robin again this autumn at the festival.
 But should he not be in debate with another eloquent politician like George Galloway, Adrian?
 That would be another full house.
 The clash of the titans!